 So far, when discussing difference-in-differences and two-way fixed effect methods, we have assumed that all units of a state receive treatment at a given point in time, and other states exist which never receive treatment to act as control states.
 However, as (de Chaisemartin and D'Haultfoeuille, 2017) lay out, at times it may be that some treatment is applied, and the share of units receiving treatment may increase more in certain states than in other states.
-They call such a case "Fuzzy Differences-in-Differences", to distinguish it from the standard "sharp" design.
-In this case, the standard method is to calculate the treatment effect by calculating the difference-in-difference effect of the treatment variable on the outcome of interest, and then scaling by the impact of the treatment does not increase completely, we will scale up the estimated effect to correct for the fact that only a sample of units were treated.
+They call such a case "Fuzzy Differencesin-Differences", to distinguish it from the standard "sharp" design.
+In this case, the standard method is to calculate the treatment effect by calculating the difference-indifference effect of the treatment variable on the outcome of interest, and then scaling by the impact of the treatment variable on the likelihood that one effectively receives treatment.
+Thus, to the degree that treatment does not increase completely, we will scale up the estimated effect to correct for the fact that only a sample of units were treated.
 We will return to such a design in the following section of these notes when discussing instrumental variables and "local average treatment effects."

-One of the key results from (de Chaisemartin and D'Haultfoeuille, 2017) is to fully define the conditions under which this type of estimate will capture an unbiased average treatment effect, and to characterise the group for which this ATE will hold.
+One of the key results from de Chaisemartin and D'Haultfoeuille (2017) is to fully define the conditions under which this type of estimate will capture an unbiased average treatment effect, and to characterise the group for which this ATE will hold.
 In particular, they note that as well as a parallel trends assumption, we require assumptions that: